Network Analytics Program Joins AT&T Call Protect to Drive Down Unwanted Automated Calls

 It joins other AT&T efforts that help protect people from receiving unwanted calls.

-- AT&T Call Protect is a free service announced in December.
-It automatically blocks fraud calls and gives screen alerts for suspected incoming spam calls.
+- AT&T Call Protect is a free service that automatically blocks fraud calls and gives screen alerts for suspected incoming spam calls.
 It works for eligible AT&T wireless customers with HD Voice.

 - Customers can visit AT&T’s Cyber Aware Robocalls and Unwanted Calls page for more information on how to help block and report unwanted calls and texts.